 The Nerd: This park borders the section of the North Branch of the Chicago River where the North Shore Channel flows in.
 Having water nearby enhances the bird diversity of any site.
 As it was mid-May, warblers were a focus of our attention.
 Honey Locust trees attract warblers, and in one particular such tree we had killer looks at a Chestnut-sided Warbler, a Blackpoll Warbler, and a Blackburnian Warbler feeding in the low branches.
 Blackburnians are one of my all-time favorite warbler species.
 The flaming orange throat set off against the black and white remainder of its plumage is incredibly beautiful.
 This bird was methodically picking through the bundles of little flowers on the tree, singing occasionally.
 We were entranced.

-The Bird: I never knew that cottonwood trees made a running water sound in the wind until The Nerd pointed it out.
+The Bird: I never knew that cottonwood trees made a “running water” sound in the wind until the Nerd pointed it out.
+They do sound like running water, but I’d never paid attention before!
 There were cottonwoods all along the Chicago River and they make the most wonderful sound.
-As we explored, I noticed similar tree shrubs to the ones we saw at Garfield Conservatory and wondered if there’d be Common Grackles.
+As we explored, I noticed similar tree shrubs to the ones we saw at Garfield Conservatory and wondered if there would be Common Grackles.
 It was indeed another Grackle nursery!
 The Blackburnian Warbler sighting was an event.
-The Nerd must’ve taken 300 pictures.
-I’d never had a look at a Blackburnian like that before – set off by contrasting black and white feathers, the morning light lit up his orange and yellow plumage like he was his own source of the sun.
+The Nerd must have taken 300 pictures.
+I’d never had a look at a Blackburnian like that before.
+Amazing - set off by contrasting black and white feathers, the morning light lit up his orange and yellow plumage like he was his own source of the sun.
 He stayed on the edge of a honey locust limb for what seemed like an eternity.
 Stunning!

 eBird list of birds we saw: http://ebird.org/ebird/view/checklist/S37063293